Digital Learners to Leaders

 - Gain exposure to peer mentorship, career and digital skills development, and find out about potential summer internships with community partners.

-- The program is open to students seeking undergraduate four-year and two-year degrees at Georgia State University, including Perimeter College, who are enrolled at least half time.
+- The program is open to students seeking an associate’s degree or higher at Georgia State University, including Perimeter College, who are enrolled at least half time.

 Georgia State’s Center for Excellence in Teaching & Learning (CETL) was recently awarded a Digital Economy Initiative grant from the Silicon Valley Community Foundation in collaboration with Cisco Corporate Social Responsibility.
 CETL coordinates the Digital Learners to Leaders program, a three-year program that will encourage students to use digitization and the “Internet of Things” to create solutions for the challenges facing urban communities.